Khagendra1410/Flipkart-Sales-Dashboard/README.md

-# Flipkart Sales Dashboard Analysis
+# Interactive Power BI Dashboard for Flipkart Sales

 ##  Project Overview
 - **Purpose**: To analyze Flipkart's sales data (2019 - 2022) using Power BI for trend identification and actionable insights.